Why Should Parents Stop Comparing Their Child to Others?

 Many parents compare their children to other kids with the intention of motivating them to excel.
-But comparing a child with other kids can have the opposite effect and the child who is being compared may feel low as it may hurt their self-esteem.
-The spirit of competitiveness is good in children and it can motivate them to do good and be good, but teaching them to be better than other kids can sometimes prove to be counterproductive.
-It causes deep-set emotional bruises which are difficult to heal and can result in aggression, antagonism, and resentment.
+But why you should stop comparing your child to others, after all, the intention is for them to excel?
+Well, comparing a child with other kids can have the opposite effect and the child who is being compared may feel low as it may hurt their self-esteem.
+The spirit of competitiveness is good in children, and it can motivate them to do good and be good, but teaching them to be better than other kids can sometimes prove to be counterproductive.
+It causes deep-set emotional bruises, which are difficult to heal and can result in aggression, antagonism, and resentment.
 All these qualities are detrimental to the gradual growth and progress of children.
+Let’s deep dive into the issue and learn how to stop comparing your child to others.

 Why Do Parents Compare Their Children to Others?

 Parents dream of seeing their children accomplishing success in all endeavours but little do they realise that this can never be achieved by comparing kids.
-It is quite a prevalent practise for parents to make every possible effort to bolster the performance of the child.
+It is quite a prevalent practice for parents to make every possible effort to bolster the performance of their child.
 They feel that this will enhance children’s learning and skills, but on the contrary, it affects their confidence level negatively.

 1. Children Should Think on Their Own